Embloy/Embloy-Developers/docs/core/account/account_deletion.md

 To delete your account, go to your [account page](https://embloy.com/user/me).

-There you should find a "DELETE ACCOUNT" button which deletes all your data related to:
+There, you should find a "DELETE ACCOUNT" button that deletes all your data related to:

 - Your user account
 - Reviews written by you